caprover/caprover-website/docs/troubleshooting.md

 }
 ```

+## AWS setup

+AWS has its own customization with regards to port handling and etc. It make require some custom setup, see [this blog post for example](https://fuzzyblog.io/blog/caprover/2019/11/10/using-caprover-on-aws.html).

 ## How to stop and remove Captain?
 Captain uses docker swarm to support clustering and restarting containers if they stop.
 That's why it keeps re-appearing.
 Try this: